PaleoLipidRR/marine-AOA-GDGT-distribution/README.md

 # Archaeal lipids trace ecology and evolution of marine ammonia-oxidizing archaea
-This is a repository for "Archaeal lipids trace ecology and evolution of marine ammonia-oxidizing archae" that is published in PNAS (available online July 29, 2022).
+This is a repository for "Archaeal lipids trace ecology and evolution of marine ammonia-oxidizing archaea" published in PNAS (available online July 29, 2022).

 Full citation can be found as follow:
 Rattanasriampaipong, R., Zhang, Y. G., Pearson, A., Hedlund, B. P. & Zhang, S. Archaeal lipids trace ecology and evolution of marine ammonia-oxidizing archaea. <i>Proc.
 Natl.
 Acad.
 Sci.</i> <b>119</b>, e2123193119 (2022). https://doi.org/10.1073/pnas.2123193119